Developing Suitable Cover Crop Systems for South Texas: Evaluating Different Late-Summer and Winter Cover Crop Species

 • Pest Management: integrated pest management

-Cover crop systems are widely promoted for their potential benefits on weed suppression, water quality, nutrient cycling, among others.
-While cover crop systems have witnessed widespread adoption in the northern parts of the country, adoption in places such as south Texas has been very limited.
-Some of the major limitations include a lack of knowledge to facilitate cover crop selection, insufficient biomass production of covers prior to crop planting in spring and perceived soil moisture loss caused by cover crop growth.
-Addressing these limitations is pivotal to promote cover crop adoption in the south Texas region.
+Problem addressed: Cover crop systems are widely promoted for their potential benefits on weed suppression, water quality, nutrient cycling, among others.
+While cover crop systems have witnessed widespread adoption in the Northern parts of the country, adoption in places such as South Texas has been very limited.
+Some of the major limitations include lack of tools and knowledge to facilitate cover crop selection, insufficient biomass production prior to cash crop planting in spring and perceived soil moisture loss caused by cover crop growth.
+Addressing these limitations is critical to promote cover crop adoption in this region.

-1. Evaluate the influence of planting timing on warm-season cover crop growth, summer annual weed suppression and soil moisture demand;
+1. Evaluate the influence of warm-season cover crop growth on summer annual weed suppression and soil moisture demand;

-2. Evaluate the impact of the late-summer cover crops on weed suppression, soil moisture dynamics and yield in grain sorghum;
+2. Evaluate the impact of the late-summer cover crop planting timing on weed suppression, soil moisture dynamics and yield in corn;

-3. Evaluate the influence of termination timing on cool-season cover crop biomass production, winter annual weed suppression and soil moisture demand;
+3. Evaluate the influence of cool-season cover crop and biomass production on winter annual weed suppression and soil moisture demand;

-4. Evaluate the impact of the fall cover crops on weed suppression, soil moisture dynamics and yield in cotton.
+4. Evaluate the impact of the fall cover crop termination timing on weed suppression, soil moisture dynamics and yield in cotton.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.